 I usually buy yeast breads at the store, but Friday was rainy, the girls were engaged in a Pokemon battle, and most of all, I didn’t feel like leaving the house to go buy bread.
 Not serving bread with dinner, especially on a Friday, seemed wrong, so I pulled out my Luby’s Cafeteria Cookbook and tried the recipe for Luby’s Cloverleaf Rolls.

 The results were fabulous!
 The rolls turned out bigger than expected, which was a good thing.
 Fuzz, who must be tired of the usual baguettes, loved these.

-Lightly grease top of dough with oil.
+- Lightly grease top of dough with oil.
 Cover loosely and let rise in warm place 1 hour or until doubled in size.
-(I transferred my dough to a big glass bowl greased with olive oil).

-Punch dough down.
+- Punch dough down.
 Divide dough evenly into 18 pieces (or 24 pieces for smaller rolls).
 Divide each piece into 3 balls and place in muffin cup.
-(This part was fun, which meant I got the dough right.
-It wasn’t too sticky nor too dry).

-Preheat oven to 350°F Bake 15 to 20 minutes or until golden brown.
+- Preheat oven to 350°F Bake 15 to 20 minutes or until golden brown.
 Brush with extra butter if desired.